PDAL/python/README.rst

 Some PDAL stages (for instance ``filters.delaunay``) create TIN type mesh data.

-This data can be accessed in Python using the ``Pipeline.meshes`` property, which returns ``numpy.ndarray`` of shape (1,n) where n is the number of Triangles in the mesh.
+This data can be accessed in Python using the ``Pipeline.meshes`` property, which returns a ``numpy.ndarray`` of shape (1,n) where n is the number of Triangles in the mesh.

 If the PointView contains no mesh data, then n = 0.

-Each Triangle is a tuple ``(A,B,C)`` where A, B and C are indicees into the PointView for the point that is the vertex for the Triangle.
+Each Triangle is a tuple ``(A,B,C)`` where A, B and C are indices into the PointView identifying the point that is the vertex for the Triangle.

 Meshio Integration
 ................................................................................